Tailhook scandal: Concerns over behavior

 The conventions were well known for the partying atmosphere that prevailed.
 Participants at the conventions' social events frequently engaged in heavy drinking, public nudity, outrageous stunts, and aggressive sexual advances.
 Navy and Marine flying squadrons would host hospitality suites at the Hilton, many of which encouraged alcohol consumption and featured sexually oriented activities and presentations, such as performances by strippers.
 The events often caused thousands of dollars in damage to the hotel.
-Although the Hilton and not the Tailhook Association was responsible for security, squadron officers were expected to maintain order and prevent damages.
+Although Hilton and not the Tailhook Association was responsible for security, squadron officers were expected to maintain order and prevent damages.

 After the 1985 convention, several senior attendees, led by Tailhook board members Commander Duke Cunningham, Rear Admiral James E. Service, and Vice Admiral Edward H. Martin, formally complained that the drunken revelry they had witnessed had crossed the line.
 In response to threats from Navy officials that official sponsorship could be withdrawn, the Tailhook Association imposed restrictions on behavior at future conventions, including the blacklisting of hospitality suites most known for promoting salacious activities.
 As a result, the 1986 convention exhibited calmer deportment, with one notable exception.
 Attendees later reported that Secretary of the Navy John Lehman (a commander in the Naval Reserve on active flight status) engaged in a sexual act with a stripper in front of 50 to 100 spectators in the hospitality suite for Navy fighter squadron VFA-127.

 In spite of continued exhortations and warnings from Tailhook leadership, subsequent conventions returned to featuring excessive alcohol consumption, sexually explicit presentations and activities, and lewd behavior by attendees.
 Reportedly, some hospitality suite hosts competed with each other as to who had the most outrageous entertainment.
 In one custom that persisted, "ballwalking," male participants (usually on the patio around the pool or in the suites) would hang their genitalia outside of their unzipped pants.

 Tailhook Association leaders were especially concerned over a practice that started in the late 1980s and became a custom at succeeding conventions.
 The custom involved young aviators lining up on both sides of the east wing third floor hospitality suite hallway and slapping stickers of their squadron insignia on the bodies of passersby, usually women.
 Often, after running out of stickers those involved would change to groping or pinching the women as they walked by.
 The activity became known among observers as the "gauntlet."
 The Hilton management was aware of the gauntlet, and had told its female staff to avoid the third floor at night during the Tailhook conventions.